KenBigelow/UBC-Spack-Workshop/index.rst

   -- gcc ubuntu18.04-x86_64 ---------------------------------------
   gcc@8.4.0  gcc@7.5.0

-Lets use the new version of gcc/8.4.0 and install a few packages.
+Let's use the new version of gcc/8.4.0 and install a few packages.

 .. code-block:: console